5 Ways to Bond with Your Baby in the NICU

 This might look different in the NICU, but getting to know your baby and taking care of them is what bonds you.
 You don’t have to wait, your baby is here now.
 Everything you do to bond with them counts and starts the beautiful lifelong process of building your attachment and relationship.

 If you are looking for support as a NICU mom, I’ve got you.
-Check out more information about individual therapy and group support specifically for NICU moms through Poppy Therapy.
+Check out more information about individual therapy and resources specifically for NICU moms through Poppy Therapy.